casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 #[no_mangle]
 pub extern "C" fn call() {

-    // get the value of the runtime argument named "message" let value: String = runtime::get_named_arg("message");
+    // Get the value of the runtime argument named "message" let value: String = runtime::get_named_arg("message");

-    // the value will be written under a URef let value_ref = storage::new_uref(value);
+    // The value will be written under a URef let value_ref = storage::new_uref(value);

-    // creating the new set of named keys
+    // Creating the new set of named keys
-    // the keys are a Map of String/casper_types::Key let mut named_keys: BTreeMap<String, Key> = BTreeMap::new();
+    // The keys are a Map of String/casper_types::Key let mut named_keys: BTreeMap<String, Key> = BTreeMap::new();

-    // insert the new value into the named keys named_keys.insert(String::from("message"),value_ref.into()); // use into to wrap the Uref into a casper_types::Key
+    // Insert the new value into the named keys named_keys.insert(String::from("message"),value_ref.into()); // use into to wrap the Uref into a casper_types::Key
-    // create a new vector
+    // Create a new vector
     let mut params = Vec::new();
     vec.push(Parameter::new("message", CLType::String));

-    // create an Entry Point Object
+    // Create an Entry Point Object
     let mut entry_points = EntryPoints::new();

-    // describing the metadata for the entry point entry_points.add_entry_point(EntryPoint::new(
+    // Describing the metadata for the entry point entry_points.add_entry_point(EntryPoint::new(
         "update_msg",                   // the name of the entry point vec,                            // the arguments which can be passed into the entry point